-The construction world out there does not use steel building pros enough.
+The construction world out there does not use steel enough.
 Builders abroad have already combined the reality of buildings with metal structures.
-The world of large structures like industrial, commercial buildings, sports centers, bridges, etc. are mainly making with metal frames.
-There is a real culture call civil structures like Houses, offices, schools, etc. also making with metal frames.
+The world of large structures like industrial, commercial buildings, sports centers, bridges, etc. is usually made with metal frames.
+There is a real culture called civil structures like Houses, offices, schools, etc. also made with metal frames.

 However, a force must use steel building pros for its superior mechanical resistance.
 In this short article, we will try to clarify why!

 There are numerous metal alloys used or usable in iron, copper, aluminum, or zinc-based construction.
 But, the most common iron/carbon alloy is carbon steel.
 In common language, we call it “iron” and from now on we will simply call it steel.